FLOSSforScience/FLOSSforScience.github.io/_posts/2019-01-01-season-2-episode-1.markdown

 ---
 layout: post
-title: "EP008 Solid-Liquid Mixing Modelling"
+title: "EP013 Vector graphics with Inkscape"
-date: 2018-08-01 00:00:00
+date: 2019-01-08 00:00:00
 author: Admin
 categories:
- - user
+ - Developer
  - podcast
 #Title of the podcast episode without the episode number
-podcast_episode_title: Solid-Liquid Mixing Modelling
+podcast_episode_title: Vector graphics with Inkscape
 #Image of the blog post
-img: FFS008_header.png
+img: FFS013_header.png
 #Thumbnail of the blog post
-thumb: FFS008_thumb.png
+thumb: FFS013_thumb.png
 #Link to the mp3 file of the episode
 podcast_link: http://media.blubrry.com/flossforscience/archive.org/download/FlossforscienceEp008-Solid-liquidMixingModelling/FlossForScienceBrunoBlais.mp3
 #Link to the ogg file of the episode